Cagliari, Sardinia (IT)

 Sardinia has a unique wildlife with many different types of birds, unique mammal species, turtles and seels.
 Also visit the National park of Parco Nazionale Arcipelago Di La Maddalena.

 In Cagliari visit the monuments such as the Bastione San Remy or the Cathedral of Cagliari.

 On the Costa Smeralda, the Porto Cervo Marina is a must-visit-place.
-The riches people in the world have they're holiday homes here.
+The richest people in the world have their holiday homes here.

-The archaeological findings of the formar Roman civilization can be found at Nora or Tharros.
-When the fishing is slow one can also Taste the local food and drinks, do kite surfing, diving, shopping, mountainbiking and much, much more
+The archaeological findings of the former Roman civilization can be found at Nora or Tharros.
+When the fishing is slow one can also Taste the local food and drinks, do kite surfing, diving, shopping, mountain biking and much, much more

 You need a fishing license to fish in fresh water and salt water.
 The fishing charters in Sardinia normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.